 The municipality is responsible for solid waste collection.
 It has adopted a weekly routine on waste collection, wherein it is collected once a week in the residential areas and twice a day in businesses.
 Waste Management is under the department of Social Development, Community Development Unit.
-This unit is being complimented by three (3) refuse collection trucks, one (1) skip bin, two (2) compactor truck and twenty three (23) general workers with two supervisor with whom one supervises from 7am to 4pm and the other from 12pm to 7pm.
-There are ten (10) skip bins at Ixopo town and five (7) in Highflats town that are placed at the strategic positions.
+This unit is being complimented by two (2) trucks, one (1) skip bin, one (1) compactor truck and twenty three (23) general workers with two supervisor with whom one supervises from 7am to 4pm and the other from 2pm to 9pm.
+There are eight (8) skip bins at Ixopo town and five (5) in Highflats town that are placed at the strategic positions.

-· Status, backlogs, needs and priorities for solid waste collection, removal and disposal
+Status, backlogs, needs and priorities for solid waste collection, removal and disposal